Zamboanga City: Islam

 Sadik Grand Mosque, still under construction, will become the largest mosque in Southeast Asia once completed.

 Muslims have also been an integral part of Zamboanga, comprising 47.62% of the city's population.

-The majority of Muslims in Zamboanga City adhere to Ahlus Sunnah wal Jama‘ah, following the Ash‘arī creed and the Shāfi‘ī school of Islamic jurisprudence, while also maintaining a living tradition of Tasawwuf (Sufism).
+The majority of Muslims in Zamboanga City adhere to Ahlus Sunnah wal Jama'ah, following the Ash'arī creed and the Shāfi'ī school of Islamic jurisprudence, while also maintaining a living tradition of Tasawwuf (Sufism).
 This mainstream Sunni community is under the religious leadership of the Grand Mufti of Darul Ifta Region 9 and Palawan, the regional Islamic juristic and advisory body.

-Prominent Sunni madrasahs in the city include Sabiel al-Muhtadin Institute, Darul Makhdumeen, Salamat Islamic Institute and Sadik Islamic Institute, which continue to serve as centers of Arabic and Islamic education for Tausug, Sama, and Yakan youth.
+Prominent Sunni madrasahs in the city include Sabiel al-Muhtadin Institute, Darul Makhdumeen, Salamat Islamic Institute, and Sadik Islamic Institute, which continue to serve as centers of Arabic and Islamic education for Tausug, Sama, and Yakan youth.

 Sufi traditions remain vibrant in the city.
 The Masjid Shaykh Abdul Qadir Jilani in Talon-Talon is a well-known spiritual center affiliated with the Naqshbandi Haqqani Ṭarīqa, under the international guidance of Shaykh Mehmet Adil, while the Masjid Ar-Rayyan in Baliwasan Grande is associated with the Shādhilī Ṭarīqa under Shaykh Muhammad bin Yahya al-Ninowy.
 These institutions host regular gatherings for dhikr (spiritual remembrance), community service, and interfaith outreach.

 While Wahhabi-influenced and Shia minorities also exist in Zamboanga City, they remain small in number.
-However, both have a notable media and online presenc*, contributing to the diversity of Islamic discourse within the region.
+However, both have a notable media and online presence, contributing to the diversity of Islamic discourse within the region.

-Some barangays such as Campo Islam, Taluksangay, and the city’s island barangays are almost entirely Muslim, due to historical migration from the provinces of Sulu and Tawi-Tawi — primarily among the Tausug and Samal communities.
+Some barangays, such as Campo Islam, Taluksangay, and the city's island barangays are almost entirely Muslim, due to historical migration from the provinces of Sulu and Tawi-Tawi — primarily among the Tausug and Samal communities.
 There are also native Subanon Muslims, known locally as Kolibugan, and the Yakan of Basilan, who have migrated to Zamboanga and established thriving communities.

-Muslim-majority barangays in Zamboanga do not celebrate Catholic fiestas, but instead observe ʻĪd al-Fiṭr (Hari Raya Puasa),ʻĪd al-Adḥā (Hari Raya Haji),Mawlid of the Prophet Muhammad, Nisf Sha'ban, Isra wal Mi'raj and Amun Jadid, which are public occasions of prayer, charity, and communal gathering.
+Muslim-majority barangays in Zamboanga do not celebrate Catholic fiestas, but instead observe ʻĪd al-Fiṭr (Hari Raya Puasa), ʻĪd al-Adḥā (Hari Raya Haji), Mawlid of the Islamic prophet Muhammad, Nisf Sha'ban, Isra wal Mi'raj, and Amun Jadid, which are public occasions of prayer, charity, and communal gathering.

 Other Christian denominations

 With the inception of the American era, Protestant sects were introduced.
 Christian and Missionary Alliance, Philippine Independent Church, Seventh-day Adventist, The Church of Jesus Christ of Latter-day Saints, and United Church of Christ in the Philippines are included.
-Most Protestants are migrants who are mostly of Cebuano or Ilocano ethnicity.
+Most Protestants are migrants, mostly of Cebuano or Ilocano ethnicity.
 Members of Iglesia ni Cristo live in Zamboanga City, comprising 0.65% of the city's total household population in 2020.